 Personal income tax – An individual is tax resident in Barbados if spends more than 182 in Barbados in a tax year.
 Residents are taxed on their worldwide income, while non-residents pay taxes on their Barbados-source income.

-Income tax rate is 16% on the first BBD 35,000 and 33.5% on the excess.
+The income tax rate is 16% on the first BBD 35,000 and 33.5% on the excess.
 Capital gains are not subject to taxation.

 Other taxes – V.A.T. standard rate in Barbados is 17.5%.
-A rate of 8.75% is applied on hotel accommodation.
+A rate of 8.75% is applied to hotel accommodation.
 An increased 22% applies to mobile phone services.
 There are several goods and services tax-exempt.

 Real property tax is levied on building and lands on their property value.
 Tax rate ranges from 0.1% to 0.75%, being the first BBD 150,000 zero-rated.
-Certain transactions are subject to a stamp duty.
+Certain transactions are subject to stamp duty.
 For transfer of real property is levied a 1% stamp duty.

 There are no inheritance and wealth taxes in Barbados.